amandabueki/vro_project/README.md

 ## 1. Project summary

 The aim of the project is to investigate whether heavy daily rainfall and mean temperature in Bremen have changed over time.
-Selected heavy rainfall events are used to carry out a simplified assessment of ... (potential runoff volumes under different hypothetical surface conditions.)
+Selected temperature and precipitation data are used to carry out a simplified assessment of heavy rainfall events (& potential runoff volumes under different hypothetical surface conditions.) # <= es steht zwar in Abbys Mail, ist aber nur schwierig zu untersuchen, denn wir wissen nicht, wie viel Wasser versickert und oder wie viel abgeleitet wird #

 The project produces:

 - A cleaned daily precipitation and temperature dataset of 75 years.
-- ...
+- An analysis of temperature, precipitation & heavy rainfall events and a comparison.
+- A visualization of the analysed data.
 - A set of figures saved to `reports/figures/`.
 - A short results summary printed in the terminal.